ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 class QuadraticBezierSegment extends PathSegment
 ```

 Describes a quadratic bezier segment, using the last point of the previous segment as start point.
-In case you want to use multiple quadratic bezier segments consecutively, consider using the [PolyQuadraticBezierSegment](#polyquadraticbeziersegment).
+In case you want to use multiple quadratic bezier segments consecutively, consider using the [`PolyQuadraticBezierSegment`](#polyquadraticbeziersegment).

 **control [`Point`](#point)**